Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 Female Mallard ducks are famous for their "quack".
 When you grew up and learned that ducks make a quacking sound; that was from the female Mallard.
 Females quack to call other ducks to them, usually their baby ducklings.
 This call is often termed the "hail call" or "decrescendo call".
 The ducklings can hear this call for miles.

 Like many birds, Mallard ducks join flocks and migrate from the north to the south for the winter and then back north for the summer.
-This way they stay where it's warm and there is food available.
+This way they are always where it is warm and there is food available.
 These ducks are adaptable in other ways as well.
 They do well even when their natural habitats are taken over by humans.
-This doesn't mean that we can destroy their habitat, but, so far, they have not become endangered by human interaction.
+This doesn't mean that we should destroy their habitat, but, so far, they have not become endangered by human interaction.

 The Ducklings